Published by Christina Riley. Last Updated on November 26, 2023.

 While Bull City Burger and Brewery (BCBB) has incredible pasture-raised beef burgers, this place is also known for brewing its own world-class beer!
 Employing sustainable and community-driven principles for their beer (the same with their food), BCBB keeps its ingredients pure to ensure amazing-tasting results.

 The Parish St Pale Ale is our go-to but when we branch out, there are plenty of opportunities to try something new.
-BCBB’s brewers have been known to dabble with jalapenos, chocolate, and more fun ingredients.
+BCBB’s brewers have dabbled with jalapenos, chocolate, and more fun ingredients.

-If you’re heading downtown a want a delicious burger and brew, this should be your first stop.
+If you’re heading downtown for a delicious burger and brew, this should be your first stop.
 Just don’t use the beer to wash down your meal.
 Savor it and let your tastebuds enjoy the experience.

 Hi-Wire Brewing at Golden Belt

 800 Taylor St #9-150

 And Durham is proud to have them in the Golden Belt, occupying a giant space of almost 9,000 square feet.
 And it’s not just the circus theme and colorful murals that we’re wild about!

 With 24 taps, full-sized shuffleboard courts, soccer pool tables, table tennis, and more, it’s clear that Hi-Wire Durham is not your average brewery.
 They’re always experimenting with barrel-aged sours and wild ales, and the tap board is always changing.

 Bull City Ciderworks was started in Durham by a couple of Lexington guys.
 And while nearly all of their production happens in the land of red slaw, their cider bar in Durham is certainly worthy of this list.

 You can find them next to the Wine Feed downtown, where games and plenty of space await families (and dogs!).
 Ciderworks also hosts some fun events throughout the year, so you should follow them on Facebook to keep up.